zluuba/games-of-terminal/README.md

    elements (as in TicTacToe).
 8. **Versatility**: whether you have a new MacBook or an old Asus (or a new Asus and an old MacBook), GOT doesn't strain the processor (maybe just a little), ensuring you the ability to play various games.
    I tested it on my affordable 2014 Asus, and it works perfectly.
-   P.S.
-Yes, console apps can make the heart of your device stop beating too.
 9. **Testing**: I utilized the Curses library to interact with the terminal, and as Curses operates at a low level, simulating or mocking it in a controlled testing environment proves challenging.
 Consequently, GOT has tests for non-terminal logic, and manual testing has played a significant role.
 If you encounter any issues or shortcomings,